couchbaselabs/cloud-init/README.md

-CloudInit scripts for Couchbase software.
+Scripts to use Couchbase software via CloudInit (cloud-init).

 # Important

 Change the passwords!

-Fork this project && do the needful.
+That is - fork this project, change the passwords, push to your own S3 bucket, etc.  Or at least change them quickly after launching your servers.

 # Usage